VPN Protocols: Which Protocol To Use?

 The Layer 2 Tunnel Protocol (L2TP) is the only VPN protocol that does not have integrated encryption.
 For that reason, it's only used in combination with IPsec.
 L2TP is included in all modern platforms and setting it up is fast.

-Data transfers with L2TP are somewhat slower than with other protocols, and even though there are no known exploits, experts warn that security services would not have a great deal of difficulty cracking L2TP connections.
+Data transfers with L2TP are somewhat slower than with other protocols, and even though there are no known exploits, experts warn that security services would not have trouble cracking L2TP connections.

 Compatible with all devices